The Territorial Dispute Over Dokdo

 relations between Japan and the Republic of Korea (R.O.K.) from the end of the Pacific War in 1945, to June 1965 when the Basic Relations Treaty was signed between Japan and the R.O.K.

 As with the 1952 San Francisco Peace Treaty, sovereignty over Dokdo was deliberately left out of the eventual text of the treaty upon request of the Korean side.
 Nevertheless, Dokdo was discussed in conversations between ROK Foreign Minister Lee Dong-won and Japanese Foreign Minister Etsusaburo Shiina.
-The normalisation of relations with Japan was not popular among the Korean public, who demanded a definite territorial boundary between Korea and Japan
+The normalization of relations with Japan was not popular among the Korean public, who demanded a definite territorial boundary between Korea and Japan

 (known as the ´peace line´, or ´Rhee line´), war reparations from Japan, and ownership of Dokdo on Korea's side of the peace line.
 Therefore, even the treaty of 1965